Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team

-If you think skipping your periods is the right choice for you and your body, and you’d like to start to start with birth control, sign up with Pandia Health to schedule a telemedicine appointment with one of our expert doctors.
+If you think skipping your periods is the right choice for you and your body, and you’d like to start with birth control, sign up with Pandia Health to schedule a telemedicine appointment with one of our expert doctors.
 If you live in AZ, CA, CO, FL, GA, MI, NV, TX, WA, or WY, we can set you up with a birth control prescription and mail you your medication directly to your house.
 If you already have a birth control prescription and want to skip the trip to the pharmacy, we can mail you your medication anywhere in the United States.

 Pandia Health hopes you have an empowering, educational, and fun Health Literacy Month!

 Disclaimer: The above information is for general informational purposes only and is NOT a substitute for professional medical advice.
 Always seek the advice of your doctor/primary care provider before starting or changing treatment.